intro-skipper/intro-skipper/docs/web_interface.md

 3. Under **Extra Parameters**, add the appropriate volume mount command:
    - For the `jellyfin/jellyfin` container: `--volume /full/path/to/extracted/dist:/jellyfin/jellyfin-web:ro`
    - For the `linuxserver/jellyfin` container: `--volume /full/path/to/extracted/dist:/usr/share/jellyfin/web:ro`

+### Note for Jellyfin Media Player Users

+If you are using **Jellyfin Media Player (JMP)**, make sure that the "Intro Skipper Plugin" option is disabled in the JMP settings.
+This ensures compatibility with the modified web interface and avoids potential conflicts with the intro-skipping functionality.